docsforadobe/after-effects-plugin-guide/docs/effect-details/parameter-supervision.rst

 This change will be also update the UI, and will be undoable by the user.
 Note that ``PF_ChangeFlag_CHANGED_VALUE`` isn't supported for layer parameters.

 This suite is provided to give effect plug-ins some access to their parameter streams, without requiring AEGP suite usage.
-At least some of these functions are provided by several third- party hosts.
+At least some of these functions are provided by several third-party hosts.
 These functions are especially handy for effects with supervised parameters.

 ----